Pick the base before the room

 Stay close to the finish

-• Use Hotel Praza Quintana or the Parador when the old-town frame should carry the night.
+• Use Hotel Praza Quintana or the Parador when the room should keep you inside the Cathedral frame.

-• Use Hotel Gelmirez when the morning train or bus is the hard constraint.
+• Use Hotel Gelmirez when the morning train, bus, or airport move is the only part that cannot slip.

 Two nights